dcsil/CSC491/README.md

 That said, remember that your changes or concerns aren't guaranteed to be addressed how you want.
 I (the instructor) have the final say.

-If you prefer to speak privately, please email me.
+If you prefer to speak privately, please email me or message me on Slack.